accellera-official/cci/scripts/README_CCI.txt

   - Introduction
   - How to build/run the CCI examples?
   - Testing
-  - Changes to verify.pl(1) script
+  - Note

 Introduction
 -------------
-  This script is derived from verify.pl(1)* script present in OSCI/systemc_regressions/scripts folder of SystemC Regressions Git Repo.
+  This script is branched from verify.pl script present in OSCI/systemc_regressions/scripts folder of SystemC Regressions Git Repo.
 The script has been updated to accomodate minor changes to build/run CCI examples.

-(*) verify.pl(1) refers to original verify.pl script in systemc-regressions
-area
+CCI specific changes are included between #--CCI and #--/CCI in verify.pl script.

 How to build/run the CCI examples?
 ----------------------------------